CruxConnect/crux-docs/_product_supplier/create_item.md

 ---
 Create Items allows you to create (add) an item in a Supplier account.
 By providing the required request parameters you may create a new item.

+Note: this endpoint is under development.
+There are a number of fields in the response that may not yet be setable in the request body that are returned in the response.

 ### Request Parameters: